 If you ever find yourself needing to carry bulky items that won’t fit into the main compartment, the Gorilla has 16 tiny webbing loops scattered along the sides and back of the pack that let you rig up custom attachment points using accessory line and a few cordlocks.

-Every pack that Gossamer Gear ships comes with a length of accessory cord and cordlocks for just this purpose.
+Every pack that Gossamer Gear sells comes with a length of accessory cord and cordlocks for just this purpose.
 You can see an example of this below, where I’ve attached snowshoes to the outside of my Gorilla pack for a winter hiking trip.

 Gossamer Gear also makes it easy to add accessory pockets and electronic gizmos to the shoulder straps of the Gorilla, which include D-rings and horizontal keeper straps.
 The attention to detail here is really great.